USMAI-Library-Consortium/sru-queryer/readme.md

 <br>

+##### `construct_search_retrieve_request`

-##### `construct_search_retrieve_request` - This does the same thing as the previous function, however instead of running request.prepare() and sending the request, it returns the request.
-This allows you to be more flexible - for instance, if you want to use a shared requests.Session between multiple requests, or add a custom authentication header.
+This does the same thing as the previous function, however instead of running request.prepare() and sending the request, it returns the requests.Request object.
+This allows you to be more flexible by modifying the request - for instance, if you want to use a shared requests.Session between multiple requests, or add a custom authentication header.

 ##### USAGE